 - We Wish You A Merry Christmas (video)

 - We Wish You A Merry Christmas-solo

 Guitar Lesson - Learn To Practice With Concentration

 By Peter Edvinsson

-What does practicing guitar mean to you?
-Is it just playing on your
+does practicing guitar mean to you?
+Is it just playing on your guitar or

 It is a very common mistake to make the assumption that playing guitar is practicing.
 Well, when you practice you usually play guitar but not always.
 Let us first take a look at playing guitar.

 Playing guitar is when you play things you already know and feel comfortable with.
 It is the reward for your hard work towards your goals.
 Maybe you think that your skills do not match your desired level of accomplishment and you lack real satisfaction.
 Here is where actual guitar practice comes in.

 A practice routine founded on your goals helps you overcome obstacles that you would not master by only playing and polishing pieces of music you already know.
 This can also be an enjoyable activity as you observe that you develop and are on the right road leading towards becoming a better guitarist.

 What is most important, the time you practice or the concentration as you practice?
 Maybe the truth is somewhere in the middle!